Oil & Gas in the UK

 At the same time, the regime aims to support maximising the economic recovery of the UK’s remaining hydrocarbon resources.
 The fiscal regime which currently applies to oil and gas extractive activities comprised three separate taxes: Petroleum Revenue Tax (PRT), Ring Fence Corporation Tax (RFCT) and the Supplementary Charge (SC).

-HMRC produce an Oil Taxation Manual which provides an overview of the law and practice for the oil fiscal regime, in particular for Petroleum Revenue Tax, Ring Fence Corporation Tax and the Supplementary Charge.
+HMRC produce an Oil Taxation Manual which provides an overview of the law and practice for the oil fiscal regime, in particular for Petroleum Revenue Tax, Ring Fence Corporation Tax, Supplementary Charge and Energy Profits Levy.

 Petroleum Revenue Tax (PRT)

 PRT is a tax on oil and gas production from the UK and UKCS.
 It is a field-based tax, which means that the profits from individual oil fields are calculated and subjected to tax separately.
 Companies do not aggregate their profits from different fields and cannot normally set off losses from one field against profits from another.